rougemeilland/FFXIVFishingScheduleViewer/docs/README_en.md

 ## [Features]

-- The weather forecast for each region in the game is displayed.
-The displayed period is up to 7 days (Eorzea time) from now, and the weather 8 hours ago is also displayed.
+- This application can predict the weather of each area in the game for up to 7 days in Eorzea time, and also display the weather 8 hours before in each area.
-- A graph is displayed showing when the conditions for time and weather conditions in which the user can fish the fish are specified.
+- This application predicts when the conditions (time and weather) for catching fish will be met and displays them in a graph.
+The user can specify which fish to display in the graph.
-- The fish supported by this application are as follows.
+- The fish that can be displayed with this application are as follows.
-    1. It is a fish implemented up to "FINAL FANTASY XIV patch 5.2", and
+   - It is a fish already implemented in FINAL FANTASY XIV patch 5.2, and
-    2. Big fish or living legends or all fish with conditions depending on the weather or time of day.
+   - "Big fish" or "Living legends" or a fish that cannot be caught depending on the weather or time of day.
-- Supports multiple languages.
-Currently supported languages are Japanese / English / French / German.
+- This application supports multiple languages, and the currently supported languages are Japanese/English/French/German.

 ## [FINAL FANTASY XIV version]

-This application is compatible with FINAL FANTASY XIV patch 5.2.
+This application supports FINAL FANTASY XIV patch 5.2.

 ## [Requirement]

-* Windows (Confirmed to work only on Windows 10 64bit version)
+* Windwos (Operation has been confirmed on Windows 10 64bit version)
 * .NET Framework 4.7.2